d4l3k/messagediff/README.md

 addition to exported fields.
 This is primarily used for testing purposes as it allows for providing informative error messages.

+Optionally, fields in structs can be tagged as `testdiff:"ignore"` to make messagediff skip it when doing the comparison.

 ## Example Usage
 In a normal file: